codecapsules-io/codecapsules-docs/docs/reference/set-up-mongodb-data-capsule.md

 ![Database url environment variable](../assets/reference/environment-variable.png)

 We can use this database variable in code to read and write to our data capsule.
 Copy the value of the `DATABASE_URL` variable and append `/your_db_name?authSource=admin` to it as a query parameter.
+Make sure to replace `your_db_name` with the actual name of your database.
 This tells the data capsule to read and write to the specified database.
 If a database named `your_db_name` doesn't exist, the data capsule will create it.
 This allows you to have multiple databases in one data capsule.

 ### Connecting to a MongoDB Data Capsule From a Python Application